 “Hey, you guys!”
 Vincent exclaimed upon opening the door.
 “You’re just in time to help us move.”

 “Um…come in first and I’ll explain,” Vincent said, seeing their faces all displaying a similar troubled expression.

 They turned to look at each other once before stepping inside with Qiao Qiao behind Vincent.
 Jacky was actually behind Qiao Qiao and was putting a hand around her shoulders, refraining her from saying the wrong words.
-They walked down the familiar hallway that led to what used to be Qiao Qiao’s room during her stays in the past.
+They walked down the familiar hallway that led to what used to be Qiao Qiao’s room during her stay in the past.
 At the end of the hall, they ascended the staircase to reach the second floor.
 When they reached the top, they turned right to go to the rec room where they could see Alyssa sitting on the sofa, packing away the rest of the items on the coffee table.
-When they were about to speak up, they were silenced once again because of the empty space that had bled into the rest of the surroundings behind Alyssa.
+When they were about to speak up, they were silenced once again by the empty space that had bled into the rest of the surroundings behind Alyssa.